 Children’s Hospital Los Angeles

 CHLA provides the resident an intense experience in the care of children in a major freestanding quaternary care children’s hospital complementing the experience with neonates and infants.
 Rotation provides the resident with substantial clinical exposure during the two month CA-2 rotation experience.
-The rotation provides core experience in pediatrics and prepares residents for a CA-3 advanced pediatric anesthesia rotation at the LAC+USC Medical Center.
+The rotation provides core experience in pediatrics and prepares residents for a CA-3 advanced pediatric anesthesia rotation at the Los Angeles General Medical Center.

 Cedars-Sinai Medical Center

 The Cedars-Sinai Medical Center rotation provides a focused experience in the care of women and their newborns.
 There are approximate 950 deliveries per month including 325 C-sections per month at Cedars Sinai.
-This private patient setting complements the delivery experience in a public setting of LAC+USC.
+This private patient setting complements the delivery experience in a public setting of Los Angeles General Medical Center.
 The rotation includes daily educational sessions focused on obstetric services.

 Fresh Tissue Dissection Lab (FTDL)